phucmap85/Quidk-website/extension/README.md

-# This Chrome Extension Is Very Good :33
-# I <3 Puc
+# Quidk Extension - A fastest way to shorten the text